 - Defines scope and rules of engagement around business-critical systems and risk tolerance

-- Designs threat-informed scenarios aligned to real attackers and industry context
+- Design threat-informed scenarios aligned to real attackers and industry context

 - Executes stealthy, multi-stage attacks in live environments to test controls and response